Durable Workflows¶

 Database Schema¶

-pgqrs_workflows - Stores workflow-level state:
+pgqrs_workflows - Stores workflow definitions:

 CREATE TABLE pgqrs_workflows (